aio-libs/aiohttp/docs/web_reference.rst

                     (when *ssl_context* parameter is specified).

    :param int shutdown_timeout: a delay to wait for graceful server
-                                shutdown before diconnecting all
+                                shutdown before disconnecting all
-                                opened sockets hard way.
+                                open client sockets hard way.

-                                A system with
+                                A system with properly
                                 :ref:`aiohttp-web-graceful-shutdown`
                                 implemented never waits for this
-                                timeout.
+                                timeout but closes a server in a few milliseconds.

    :param ssl_context: :class:`ssl.SSLContext` for HTTPS server,
                        ``None`` for HTTP connection.